facebookarchive/react-360/docs/LayoutAndStyle.md

   // <View> below creates a view that is 2 meters wide and is positioned
   // 5 meters in front of the user (z = -5).
 Its child items are laid out
   // in a 'column' and marked to 'stretch' to the width of the view container.
-  // This causes call child view to have the same width. return (
+  // This causes all child views to have the same width. return (
     <View>
       <Pano source={asset('chess-world.jpg')}/>